solutelabs/react-create-app-boilerplate/README.md

 This folder stores common functions which will be used at multiple places.
 One can store common hooks under `/utils/hooks` setup.
 If you are not aware about custom hooks visit "https://reactjs.org/docs/hooks-custom.html".
 Proficient way to share your hooks logic and avoid rewriting it.

+## Deployment Scripts
+We have added a script that "build"s for our staging enviornment `build-staging": "env-cmd -f .env.staging react-scripts build"` The script builds same as **build**, but forces to take `.env.staging` file into consideration.
+(Read more)[https://create-react-app.dev/docs/adding-custom-environment-variables/] about env variable is create-react-app.
+You should also be aware of the fact that, when is the particular env file is taken into consideration.
+(Which env file will be taken into consideration, is decided by the script which we run at that time.
+And here for building we will be using react-scripts, so the above link documentes, which fille will be taken into consideration and when.)
+This explains the use of env-cmd package.
+[READ MORE](https://www.npmjs.com/package/env-cmd) about this Env variable SHOULD be given into files and not in our scripts.

 ### `yarn start`